 Matt Miller served two terms as an Ashland County Commissioner before being named the Business Administrator at the Salvation Army Ray & Joan Kroc Corps Community Center.
-After spending three years at the Kroc Center helping get the center up and running, Matt accepted a position with the Ohio Department of Transportation, where he currently serves as the Deputy Director of Business & Human Resources.
+After spending three years at the Kroc Center helping get the center up and running, Matt accepted a position with the Ohio Department of Transportation, where he served as the Deputy Director of Business & Human Resources.

 As a county commissioner, Matt earned the reputation of being a leader who listens to the people he serves.
 During one of the most challenging economic times in our state’s history, Matt worked to make Ashland County government a model of efficiency by reducing government spending and resisting movements to increase local taxes.
 He proved to be a strong leader and tireless advocate for the working families of our community, and voters overwhelmingly re-elected him to a second term.